Hormones and the cycle

 Why am I more bloated after ovulation?

 Rising progesterone slows gut motility and increases water retention.
-Bloating builds in the late luteal phase, but objective fluid measurements show retention actually peaks on day 1 of bleeding, then resolves within 24-48 hours.
+Bloating builds in the late luteal phase, but self-reported fluid retention actually peaks on the first day of bleeding, not premenstrually.
 It is hormonal, predictable, and not a food problem.

 Can I take progesterone for sleep?